lwilletts/fyre/README.md

 No piece of software is perfect:

 - Closing a program via it's inbuilt means (I.e. <C-d> in your terminal emulator) while in fullscreen mode, means that temp files are left undeleted.
 Run 'fullscreen' once to delete the temporary files and again to place a new window in fullscreen.
-- Having two windows that are both in $DETECT somehow makes one of them (Probably the second one by order of what's in 'detection') to become tiled.
 - Having two instances of mpv causes the second one to be treated as a urxvtc window, becoming tiled.